danielantelo/sandbox-gallery-canvas-editor/README.md

 The API provides endpoints to fetch images with different dimensions and greyscale and blur, but I thought having to fetch and re-render images would be much slower than the canvas.

 To download the modified image I just covert the canvas to a data url and force a download via javascript.
+Similarly to download the original image to avoid any cross-origin issues and ensure it forces a file download I fetch the original image into blob content string and use it as the href of an anchor element.

 ## Structure